AndySomogyi/mechanica/docs/source/flux.rst

 This automatically attaches instance variables ``S1``, ``S2`` and ``S3`` to the type ``A``, so that every instance of this type has the species attached to it.
-Internally Mechanica stores all species in a seperate memory block, and the species symbols are really just accessors.
+Internally Mechanica stores all species in a separate memory block, and the species symbols are really just accessors.
 So with the above particle, we can easily access these values by::